 When Arsenal travelled to Anfield in mid-January, Lawrenson was back in the line-up and it was here that his Achilles ruptured for the second time.
 His forlorn departure almost slipped under the radar completely on a day when Liverpool put on a masterclass of a performance that was so far detached from traditional English football that Michel Platini, watching on from the commentary box for European audiences, was moved to eulogise it as some of the finest football he had ever witnessed.

 Publicly, optimistic noises were made about Lawrenson’s hopes of a swift return.
 Reassurances were made to Jack Charlton about his projected availability for the European Championship finals.
-Within weeks, however, Lawrenson announced his retirement as a player, instead becoming the shock new manager of Oxford United.
+Within weeks, however, Lawrenson announced his retirement as a player, something predicted in pointsbet review, instead becoming the shock new manager of Oxford United.
 Football was left stunned.
 Liverpool never truly replaced him and it was arguably the hammer blow of losing Lawrenson which cracked the very foundations of the Liverpool dynasty.

 The Hansen and Lawrenson central defensive partnership had been the best in Europe, but it was Lawrenson’s ability to excel in a variety of positions which brought that partnership to an end.
 Liverpool had stayed on top of the game in England for so long and it was thanks to evolution rather than any revolution.